firstdraft/appdev-lessons/lessons/some-more-ruby-methods.md

 #### Advanced gsub techniques

-`gsub` also supports accepting a _regular expression_ as its first argument.
+[`gsub`](https://learn.firstdraft.com/lessons/9#gsub){:target="_blank"} also supports accepting a _regular expression_ as its first argument.
 We won't get into regular expressions in detail right now, but all languages (C, C++, Python, etc.) include a way to write regular expressions and they are a very powerful way to check whether input strings match certain patterns.

 In Ruby, we work with regular expressions the way we work with everything else — via a class, `Regexp`.
 We create `Regexp` _literals_ with forward slashes (like we use quotes to create `String` literals), and then put the pattern that we're trying to match between the slashes.